On this page

 Key features:

-- Integration with nordstrom card: Customers who hold a Nordstrom credit card earn points faster and receive additional perks, such as early access to sales and special financing options.
+• Integration with Nordstrom card: Customers who hold a Nordstrom credit card earn points faster and receive additional perks, such as early access to sales and special financing options.
 This integration encourages customers to not only join the loyalty program but also to use the Nordstrom card for their purchases.

-Impact: The Nordy Club has been successful in driving customer loyalty, with members spending significantly more than non-members.
+The Nordy Club has been successful in driving customer loyalty, with members spending significantly more than non-members.
 The combination of points, personalized experiences, and exclusive access has helped Nordstrom maintain strong relationships with its customers.
 The program’s emphasis on both rewards and experiences has made it a model for how to blend traditional loyalty elements with modern, engagement-focused strategies.

 Key components of an effective loyalty points program